healthchecks/healthchecks/README.md

      must be restarted if it itself crashes.
 On modern linux systems, a good option is to [define a systemd service](https://github.com/healthchecks/healthchecks/issues/273#issuecomment-520560304)
      for it.
+  * `manage.py sendreports --loop` is the command that sends periodic email reports and the email reminders when any checks are down.
+If you need this functionality, make sure `manage.py sendreports --loop` is started on reboot and is always running, same as `manage.py sendalerts`.
 * Static files.
 Healthchecks serves static files on its own, no configuration required.
 It uses the [Whitenoise library](http://whitenoise.evans.io/en/stable/index.html) for this.